sweid4keycloak/bankid4keycloak/README.md

 Running the command above will create a jar-file in the *target* directory.

 Copy the jar file to the Keycloak deployments directory.
-For further information on how to deploy components in Keycloak please see [https://www.keycloak.org/docs/latest/server_development](this page)
+For further information on how to deploy components in Keycloak please see [this page](https://www.keycloak.org/docs/latest/server_development).

 `cp target/bankid4keycloak-1.0.0-SNAPSHOT.jar <KEYCLOAK_HOME>/standalone/deployments/`